Morrígan’s Warfare Doctrine

 Truth: What can be emotionally predicted can be emotionally controlled.

-Reason: Emotional habits form faster and harden deeper than behavioral ones.
+Reason: Emotional habits form faster and harder than behavioral ones.

 Explanation: When you feel the same way in the same situations, you become emotionally legible.
 Morrígan teaches that sovereignty requires disrupting emotional autopilot.